splunk/public-o11y-docs/gdi/opentelemetry/components/fluentd-receiver.rst

 The receiver accepts data formatted as Fluent Forward events through a TCP connection.
 All three Fluent event types, message, forward, and packed forward, are supported, including compressed packed forward.

-.. note:: If you don't have a Log Observer entitlement, use the ``--without-fluentd`` option to turn off Fluent Forward when installing the Collector.
+.. note:: If you don't have a Log Observer entitlement or don't wish to collect logs for the target host, use the ``--without-fluentd`` option to not install Fluentd when installing the Collector.

 Get started
 ======================